kenilc/transformers_controllers/README.md

 print('\n--- Stop at the end of the first sentence ---\n') generate(prompt, stopping_criteria)

-# Only use these words in the generated output:
+# Only use these words in the generated output.
 logits_processor = LogitsProcessorList([
     GoodPhrasesLogitsProcessor([
         tokenizer.encode(phrase) for phrase in [